 Security Council Speakers Urge Israel to Withdraw from Lebanon, Golan Buffer Zone, Allow Peacekeepers to Operate without Obstruction

+Speakers in the Security Council urged Israel today to respect its long-established ceasefire agreements with Lebanon and Syria and stay clear of the areas where United Nations peacekeeping missions are deployed to carry out their duties.

+“The cessation of hostilities between Lebanon and Israel, while fragile, continues to hold,” said Jean-Pierre Lacroix, Under-Secretary-General for Peace Operations, noting the 27 November 2024 ceasefire agreement.

-With 10 days until the end of the 60-day period for the withdrawal of Israeli forces from Lebanon, its airstrikes and demolitions continue, a senior United Nations official warned the Security Council today, underscoring that the UN Interim Force in Lebanon (UNIFIL) peacekeepers must be allowed to carry out their mandated tasks without obstruction.
+He said that the Lebanese authorities are committed to upholding their commitments under that agreement and Council resolution 1701 (2006).
+However, with 10 days until the end of the 60-day period for the withdrawal of Israeli forces from Lebanon, its airstrikes and demolitions continue, he warned, underscoring that the UN Interim Force in Lebanon (UNIFIL) peacekeepers must be allowed to carry out their mandated tasks without obstruction.

-“The cessation of hostilities between Lebanon and Israel, while fragile, continues to hold,” said Jean-Pierre Lacroix, Under-Secretary-General for Peace Operations, noting that the Lebanese authorities are committed to upholding their commitments under Council resolution 1701 (2006).

 He further commended the Lebanese Armed Forces’ “increased resolve” in dealing with the significant presence of unauthorized armed personnel, assets and weapons related to Hizbullah and other non-State armed groups south of the Litani.
 UNIFIL has located 116 caches of weapons and ammunition, including rocket-propelled grenade launchers, rockets, anti-tank mines and rifles, and observed some potential tunnels and Hizbullah sites.
 Additionally, the mission is stepping up its operational activities in areas where the security situation allows, including further north of the Blue Line in Sector West.
 It will also seek to utilize technology to enhance its monitoring capacity along the Blue Line and throughout its area of operations.